MauricioUyaguari/SplitIt/README.md

 # SplitIt

 SplitIt is an application to help calculate expenses between two parties.
 The app lets friends and family keep track of their bills.
 This is done by doing the calculation on how much each should paid based on a percentage and keeping track of transactions between the two.
-It also provides some graphs and has a dashboard for the user to keep track of their balances between parties.
+It also provides some graphs and has a dashboard for the user to keep track of their balances.
 SplitIt is meant to be a clone of [Splitwise](https://splitwise.com).

 SplitIt uses the following technologies to implement: